platformsh/platformsh-docs/docs/src/guides/drupal9/memcached.md

   // By default Drupal starts the cache_container on the database.
 The following
   // code overrides that.
   // Make sure that the $class_load->addPsr4 is pointing to the right location of
-  // the memcache module.
-The value below should be correct if memcache was installed
+  // the Memcache module.
+The value below should be correct if Memcache was installed
   // using Drupal Composer.
   $memcache_exists = class_exists('Memcache', FALSE);
   $memcached_exists = class_exists('Memcached', FALSE);